Active

 Our role and responsibilities

-AI is already being used by the energy sector across England, Scotland and Wales (Great Britain).
-It can create efficiencies for energy bill payers, energy suppliers and the wider energy sector, but it can have challenges and risks.
+AI is being used by the energy sector across Great Britain (England, Scotland and Wales).
+It can create efficiencies for energy bill payers, energy suppliers and the wider energy sector.
+AI can help improve planning, management and real-time operation of the energy system, but it can have challenges and risks.

 • fairness